-In ancient scriptures these rivers are described as outlets from the Manasarovar Lake at the foot of Mount Kailas, and they are said to encircle the sacred area seven times before flowing in the various directions, thus paying homage to the throne of the gods, according to the ancient rite of circumambulation (Skt.: pradakshina).
-The Tibetans call the Brahmaputra, the source of which is in the east of the Kailas-Manasarovar region, 'Tamchog-Khambab': the river 'flowing out of a horse's mouth'.
-The Sutlej, whose source is in the west, is called 'Langchen-Khambab', i.e. the river 'flowing out of an elephant's mouth'.
-The Indus, whose source is in the north of Kailas, is called 'Sengé-Khambab', i.e. the river 'flowing out of a lion's mouth'; and the Karnali in the south (which becomes the Gogra in the plains) is called 'Magcha-Khambab', i.e. the river 'flowing out of a peacock's mouth'.
-These animals are the 'vehicles' or throne-symbols of four of the Dhyāni-Buddhas.
-The river names thus indicate that they are regarded as parts of a universal maṇḍala, of which Kailas is the centre.
+In ancient scriptures, these rivers are described as outlets from the Manasarovar Lake at the foot of Mount Kailas, and they are said to encircle the sacred area seven times before flowing in the various directions, thus paying homage to the throne of the gods, according to the ancient rite of circumambulation (Skt.: pradakshiṇa).
+The Tibetans call the Brahmaputra, the source of which is in the east of the Kailas-Manasarovar region, Tamchog-Khambab: the river 'flowing out of a horse's mouth'.
+The Sutlej, whose source is in the west, is called Langchen-Khambab, i.e. the river 'flowing out of an elephant's mouth', The Indus, whose source is in the north of Kailas, is called Sengé-Khambab, ie, the river 'flowing out of a lion's mouth'; and the Karnali in the south (which becomes the Gogra in the plains) is called Magcha-Khambab, Le. the river 'flowing out of a peacock's mouth'.
+These animals are the vehicles or throne-symbols of four of the Dhyani-Buddhas.
+The river names thus indicate that they are regarded as parts of a universal Maṇḍala, of which Kailas is the centre.
 It is through these rivers that the religious and cultural relations between Tibet and India are established.
 This is specially apparent in the case of the Indus and the Brahmaputra, which, like two gigantic arms emerging from the Kailas-Manasarovar region, embrace the entirety of the Himalayas and the whole of the Indian subcontinent, the Indus flowing into the Arabian Sea in the west, the Brahmaputra into the Bay of Bengal in the east.

-In actual fact not all the four rivers have their sources at the slopes of Kailas or in Manasarovar, but their valleys lead towards the plateau which is dominated by Kailas, thus making this mountain the signpost of the crossroads which connect the south, the north, the east, and the west (shown by arrows on the map between pages 42 and 43).
+In actual fact, not all the four rivers have their sources at the slopes of Kailas or in Manasarovar, but their valleys lead towards the plateau which is dominated by Kailas, thus making this mountain the signpost of the crossroads which connect the south, the north, the east, and the west.